baileylamm/BAIS3300-PairProgram/README.md

-# Library of books - Kayla Van Langen and Bailey Lamm :book:
+# Library of books - Kayla Van Langen and Bailey Lamm :books:

-Basic Python Flask web application where users can track the books they've own and read. :code:
+Basic Python Flask web application where users can track the books they've own and read. 💻:

 ---
+##
-## This project was completed as part of an assignment for Digital Product Management.
-We used pair programming, which involved coding back and forth with a partner.
-This was a valuable experience where we learned collaboration and troubleshooting in a partner environment.
-We also learned about dynamic web applications, user experience, and user interfaces.
+- This project was completed as part of an assignment for Digital Product Management. 🏫
+- We used pair programming, which involved coding back and forth with a partner. 🖱️
+- This was a valuable experience where we learned collaboration and troubleshooting in a partner environment. ⚠️
+- We also learned about dynamic web applications, user experience, and user interfaces. 👩‍💻

 ---